 The performance standards should be adhering to permit plans.
 This violation will usually be coupled with 8180 regarding erosion control.
 The primary question for consideration of this violation is: Is improper maintenance leading to a run-on or run-off problem?
 If so, it is a V1 violation.
-With collaboration of the DSWM permit-writer/engineer, a determination can be made on how to mitigate the cited run-on/run-off issue.
+With collaboration of the DSWM permit-writer/engineer, a determination can be made on how to mitigate the cited run-on/run-offissue.
 This violation is for improper maintenance of a 24-hour, 25-year storm designed run-on/run-off system as designed in the permit.
 If water exits the site outside of a DSWM permit approved system a V1 should be cited.
 For issues involving temporary run-on/run-off controls that are not designed for a 24-hour, 25-year storm, an area of concern can be noted.
 Sometimes this should be obvious.
-If a check dam is blown out or a ditch filled with sediment then minimal consultation with the DSWM permit writer/engineer should be needed.
-Some post closure landfills were not required to have structures to contain a 24-hour/25-year rain event.
-If that is the case then drainage ditches need to be clear and graded for proper draining
+If a check dam is blown out or a ditch filled with sediment, then a lot of consultation should not be needed.